L to R: Bob O'Donnell, Graeme Webber, Sean Kelly and Greg O'Donnell.

 After listening to the Beatles and other British groups delving into Indian music, Greg started playing the sitar.
 Using this instrument and adding some drug related lyrics they released their second single "Footprints On My Mind"/"Country Boy", using the name Music Convention.

 Andy McAlpine was making a surfing film and asked the group if they would record a soundtrack to his movie.
-What resulted was an EP called "Children Of The World" which contained some sitar-driven surf instrumental tracks, including "Belly Board Beat" and the theme to the movie.
-A single from the EP with "Theme From The Children Of The World"/"Creaming On A Midnight Wave" was also released in 1968.
+What resulted was an EP called "Children Of The Sun" which contained some sitar-driven surf instrumental tracks, including "Belly Board Beat" and the theme to the movie.
+A single from the EP with "Theme From The Children Of The Sun"/"Creaming On A Midnight Wave" was also released in 1968.

 Their next single in 1968 was "One"/"Nonsense" which gained good airplay on release, but was soon dropped when another version of Harry Nilsson's "One" was released by the Bee Gees shortly afterwards.
 The Music Convention hadn't finished with movies yet either.
 They were asked to record a song based on the "Charge Of The Light Brigade" movie, to play before the film in theatres around New Zealand.
 The resulting song "Ballad Of The Light Brigade" was killed with sound effects, with the band's original song competing with cannon fire, trumpets and other battle sounds.
 The flipside to the single was a version of Chuck Berry's "Berry Rides Again".